-Of course, our empowered, independent, and capable Montessori children are going to try stepping out of their roles as children and into our role as parent, of course!
+Of course, our empowered, independent, and capable Montessori children are going to try stepping out of their roles as children and into our role as parents!
 And we parents have to be well prepared to be clear about defining those distinct roles.
-We have to clarify to the child what exactly our role is and where exactly the limits of his own role of child lie.
+We have to clarify to the child what exactly our role is and where exactly the limits of his role as a child lie.

 As for the confused mother in our story, the rest of the day didn’t go so well.
-The next day, after much thought and a good nights sleep, however, she was ready to distinguish the two roles, that of parent and that of child.
-The mother chose a pleasant moment for a conversation, the first of many she would have with her child over the years.
+The next day, after much thought and a good night’s sleep, however, she was ready to distinguish the two roles, that of a parent and that of a child.
+The mother chose a pleasant moment for a conversation, the first of many she would have had with her child over the years.

 Defining and Clarifying Roles